OutSystems/docs-support/src/release-notes/10/platform-server/platform-server.md

 <li>[.NET Only] Added support for Application Pools in Integrated mode.
 (RSAT-294)</li>
 <li>[Java Only] Upgraded Microsoft JDBC Driver for SQL Server from version 4.1 to 6.0.
 (RSAT-35)</li>
 </ul>
 <h3>Bug Fixing</h3>
 <ul>
 <li>Fixed an issue that was preventing the mobile application to cache updated resources from the server.
 (RPD-2042)</li>
 <li>Fixed issues that prevented mobile applications from rolling back faulty upgrades.
 (RRCT-448)</li>
 <li>After changing the configurations of a mobile application in Service Center, the message informing that the mobile application needs to be generated is now correctly displayed.
 (RPD-2008)</li>
-<li>Fixed an issue in generated mobile applications causing the absence of necessary resources to work offline when the application was published in two-step mode and required Impact Analysis.&nbsp;(RPD-1934)</li>
+<li>Fixed an issue in generated mobile applications causing the absence of necessary resources to work offline when the application was published in two-step mode and required Impact Analysis.
+(RPD-1934)</li>
 <li>Fixed "Invalid compiler output" error during the Impact Analysis in staging and solution publish of mobile applications.
 (RPD-1934)</li>
 <li>Fixed an issue occurring in mobile applications at runtime that was allowing the end-user to type more text than the defined Max.
 Length in Input and Text Area widgets.
 (RPD-1949)</li>
 <li>Fixed an issue in the upload widget for mobile applications that was preventing devices in Android 4.4.2 to see the uploaded file name.
 (RPD-1983)</li>